darchipov/opendatalayer/README.md

 -----------------------

 ## Road to 1.0
+- revive functional tests which broke by separating opendatalayer-builder
 - cleanup data model: strip deprecated fields, remove inheritance
-- create builder tool (based on systemjs-builder?)
+- testUtils module that provides mocks to unit tests
+- move remaining datatypes to Avro model files
 - Refactor ODL core implementation to a Promise-driven approach
 - Support dynamic bundling in ODL builder to split the package into smaller files (e.g. one global file, one for article detail page, one for order completion page) to save ressources
-- testUtils module that provides mocks to unit tests

 ## Future plans
 - Create a crawler tool that scans an entire website's markup and validates the included ODL metatags against the associated Avro model files
-- Provide a gulp-opendatalayer plugin
+- Provide a gulp-opendatalayer plugin (may be obsolete due to Promise-driven `odlBuilder.bundle()`)
 - Provide a grunt-opendatalayer plugin
 - Currently ODL is heavily focused on e-commerce websites, we should add more universal types to support more content-driven websites, as we have some more real use cases and/or feedback